Pugmatt/BedrockConnect/README.md

 For cases where you want to change the wording/language of your BedrockConnect server, you can do this by creating a JSON file in the same directory as the BedrockConnect JAR.
 The contents of this file should contain the parts of the wording you want to overwrite.

-You can find all the options that be overwritten here: https://github.com/Pugmatt/BedrockConnect/blob/master/serverlist-server/src/main/resources/language.json
+You can find all the options that can be overwritten here: https://github.com/Pugmatt/BedrockConnect/blob/master/serverlist-server/src/main/resources/language.json

 Example custom language file:
 ```json